lsuutari19/SNA_project/README.md

 the nodes correspond to the actor names and the link is established whenever the two actors are played together in at least one movie

+Instructions:
+1. Suggest appropriate preprocessing to make the dataset clean.
+2. Use Networkx appropriate functions in order to study the properties of this network by summarizing in a table its key characteristics, which contain: i) Number of nodes, ii) Number of edges, iii) Overall clustering coefficient, iv) Diameter, v) Number of components and size of its largest component, vi) Average path length, vii) Maximum degree, average degree, and minimum degree centrality; vii) maximum / average and minimum eigen vector centrality, ix) maximum / average / minimum betweenness centrality.
+3. Save in a file the degree centrality of each node and draw the degree distribution.
+Then check whether a power-law distribution can be fitted or not.
+Justify your answer
+4. Save in a file the result of eigenvector centrality of each node.
+Suggest a subdivision (histogram bins) of these values that take into account the variability of the centrality values.
+Draw the corresponding degree distribution and check whether a power law can be fit.
+5. Repeat question 4) when using betweenness centrality.
+6. Provide the ten highly ranked actors according to each of the centrality measure: degree centrality, eigenvector centrality, betweenness centrality.
+Comment on the overlapping and discrepancy between the three centrality measures.
+7. Use appropriate NetworkX functions to determine communities using clique, k-clique, and GirvanNewman algorithms.
+Summarize in a table the main characteristics of each community.
+8. We would like to investigate the communities identified by those algorithms for the original movie network.
+For this purpose, we would like to test some hypotheses.
+The first hypothesis is that the community corresponds to movies belonging to same category, e.g., Action movies, Romance, Science Fiction, etc. The second hypothesis is that community corresponds to movies belonging to same series (episode).
+Use the information of your movie database that you have selected (e.g., Internet Movie Database) to test the two hypotheses.
+Propose a more formal evaluations.
+9. Discuss whether some communities match other attributes of the database (keywords, genre, country, budget..)
+10. Provide a methodology and a script that computes actor ranking based on the ranking of movies the actor has participated (a simple way to do so is to average the ranking of movies the actor is involved with but other options are also possible).
+11. Now we would like to compare how the ranking data matches with various centrality measures in order to identify whether a given centrality measure better agrees with the ranking outcomes.
+For this purpose, construct a histogram distribution showing the proportion of actors whose ranking values fall within a given subdivision of the histogram (you should transform the ranking data into a normalized scale, e.g., within [0,1] interval in order to ease comparison with other measures).
+Similarly, construct for each centrality measure in 1) a histogram showing the proportion of the actors whose centrality measure falls within the corresponding histogram bin.
+Again for ease of comparison, the centrality measures should be transformed to normalized scale.
+Finally use a simple distance between histograms in order to calculate the distance between the ranking histogram and the underlined centrality measure.
+Identify the best matching centrality measure accordingly.
+10. Use potential literature from entertainment and movie making in order to comprehend the results of your finding.

 ### Todo
 - [ ] Get familiar :) w/ dataset